brooks-code/silver-broccoli/README.md

 ## Data-Curious?

 This app wouldn't be without some data processing.
-You can find more information about the process *(soon)*.
-The documentaion outlines the steps involved in exploring and transforming the provided data to bring you this interactive storytelling experience.
+You can find more information about the process in the processing folder's [readme](/processing/README.md).
+The documentation outlines the steps involved in exploring and transforming the provided data to bring you this interactive storytelling experience.

 ## Further learning